RecallGraph/foxx-tracer/README.md

     executeTask({/* task options */})
     ```

+### Runtime Setup
+1. Install the [collector service](https://github.com/RecallGraph/foxx-tracer-collector) and follow its setup instructions. **Add any reporter plugins that you need.**
+1. In your application's settings, there is a param named `sampling-probability`.
+You can set this to a value between 0 and 1 (both inclusive) to tell the tracer how often to record a trace for incoming requests.
+For example, if  `sampling-probability = 0.1`, then roughly 1 out of 10 requests will be traced.

+    Regardless of this param's value, a trace can be **force-recorded or force-suppressed** using the [`x-force-sample`](https://recallgraph.github.io/foxx-tracer/enums/_helpers_types_.trace_header_keys.html#force_sample) header parameter.
+See [Recording Traces](#recording-traces) for details.
-1. Finally, you need to [assign the collector dependency](https://trello.com/b/AGrGVmb8/recallgraph) so that *foxx-tracer* knows where to send the recorded traces.
+1. Finally, you need to [assign the collector dependency](https://www.arangodb.com/docs/stable/foxx-guides-dependencies.html#assigning-dependencies) so that *foxx-tracer* knows where to send the recorded traces.
 The `manifest.json` file should have a `dependencies` object containing the following:
     ```json
     {
         "dependencies": {